rcventures-eng/playdesigner/replit.md

 -   **Export Functionality**: Generates downloadable PNGs using `html-to-image`, optimized for quality at various sizes.
 -   **Interaction Model**: Drag-and-drop for players, click-to-draw for routes, and a long-press cascading menu for comprehensive player interactions.
 -   **Long-press vs Drag Detection**: Uses 8px movement threshold and timer fallback check to reliably distinguish between long-press (menu) and drag (move player) gestures.
+-   **Advanced Route Editing**: Double-click on any route to enter edit mode with blue control handles at every route point.
+The first point remains locked to the player position while other points can be freely dragged to adjust the route shape.
+Each drag operation creates an undo checkpoint.
+Curved routes auto-recalculate their curves when endpoints change.
+Click on the canvas background to exit edit mode.

 ### Player Rendering and Defensive Assignments